-The most common method of treating ADHD is to prescribe stimulant medications such as AdderallTM.
-These medications of the manv symptoms of ADHD-treated children will show improved impulse control, time-on-task, and compliance with adults, and decreased hyperactivity disruptive behavior. and However, there are also negative side effects to stimulant medication, such as growth and appetite suppression, increased blood pressure, insomnia. and changes in mood (Barkley, 2006).
+The most common method of treating ADHD is to prescribe stimulant medications such as Adderall[TM].
+These medications of the treat manv core symptoms of ADHD-treated children will show improved impulse control, time-on-task, and compliance with adults, and decreased hyperactivity disruptive behavior. and However, there are also negative side effects to stimulant medication, such as growth and appetite suppression, increased blood pressure, insomnia. and changes in mood (Barkley, 2006).
 Although these side effects can be unpleasant for children, they can often be avoided with careful monitoring and dosage adjustments.